Yilong-Yang/masonry-synthetic-pipeline/modules/regular_pattern/README.md

 ﻿# Module: Regular Pattern

 This module generates a 2D masonry mesh (bricks and mortar) from block geometry input and writes a Gmsh `.msh` file.
+Random seed generation is enabled to control mesh sizes and structureness of the mesh.

 ## Files